medavox/tuki-nuwa.old/text/for-public/Phonology.md

 Don't worry!

+Stress is always on the second-to-last syllable.
+In a two-syllable word, this is the first syllable :)

-Phonotactics & Prosody
+Phonotactics
 =========

-Or, In What Order Letters Can Appear, And How To Pronounce Words
+Or, In What Order Letters Can Appear
 --------

 Toki Nawa syllables follows a consonant-vowel structure.